-Any model that runs loses its chance to shoot during that turn.
-He is concentrating on running and is not prepared to fight, having sheathed or shouldered his weapons.
-You should declare that models are running as they move, as this will remind both players that the model is unable to shoot that turn.
-Running models indicate which enemy model he is going to attack.
+If you want a model to engage the enemy in hand-to-hand combat then you must make a special move called a charge.
+Without measuring the distance, declare that your model is charging and indicate which enemy model he is going to attack.
 You can charge any opposing model if you can draw an unobstructed line from your model to the target.
-If your warrior wants to charge an enemy model within 4" that he can't see (eg, because it is behind a corner) but has not been declared as hidden, he must pass an Initiative test to detect it.
+If your warrior wants to charge an enemy model within 4" that he can't see (eg, because it is behind a corner) but has not been declared as bidden, he must pass an Initiative test to detect it.
 If he fails the roll, your model may not charge this turn, but may move his normal distance, shoot and cast spells.